jenningsloy318/DevOpsTrailers/FreeIPA/readme.md

   > 3. Configuration for ` Group-Policy` and other attributes are  listed  https://www.cisco.com/c/en/us/td/docs/security/asa/asa912/configuration/general/asa-912-general-config/aaa-radius.html

   > 4. also we can here add reply based on some runtime attributes and vaules
-    ```
-    %{Attribute-Name}               The value of the given Attribute-Name in the request packet
-    %{request:Attribute-Name}       The value of value the given Attribute-Name in the request packet
-    %{reply:Attribute-Name}         The value of the given Attribute-Name in the reply packet
-    %{proxy-request:Attribute-Name} The value of the given Attribute-Name in the proxy request packet (if it exists)
-    %{proxy-reply:Attribute-Name}   The value of the given Attribute-Name in the proxy reply packet (if it exists)

-    ```
     e.g , we can use `ASA_ClientType` at `post-auth` to reply based on request of vpn autentication request, since only VPN authentication request have `ASA_` prefix attribitutes in the requests

   ```